ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/nginx_install.md

 # Install Nginx

+In previous steps we accomplished the following:

-Now that the domain name is set up, and we have our SSL cirt and the three security files, the next step is to install and configure Nginx.
+ * A domain name is set to route to our server
+ * We have our SSL cirt
+ * We created the three security files

+The next step is to install and configure Nginx.

 Nginx is an open-source web server that can handle many concurrent web connections at the same time.
 For the Nginx installation, I followed [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-16-04) from Digital Ocean.

-Use PuTTY to connect to the server with the non-root sudo user we set up when we created the server.
-Once logged in, we can update the system and install Nginx.
+Log into the server, update the system, and install Nginx with the apt package manager.

 ```text
 $ sudo apt-get update